Rank distinguishing marks

-What can the agent do?
+What can the officer do?
 In fact, the agent is allowed to do everything that the police have been authorized to do by law.
 There is little or no limitation to that.
 You are a cop, you are a top policeman and you can go out into the street to fine, to correct collisions or to discuss arguments.

-Of course, an agent also has a desk service.
+Of course, an officer also has a desk service.
 During that time he records declarations, puts them in the computer, records statements from suspects, draws up an official report, processes the collisions he dealt with the day before and speaks with the people who, for whatever reason, come to the desk.